QW-Group/mvdsv/README.md

 In general:

-- use Ubuntu 14.04 (but should work under 16.04 as well) as virtual machine, check out source code there
+- use Ubuntu 18.04 as virtual machine, check out details about it on code on [Travis CI website][travis-build-env]
 - install required packages for compilation
 - set up virtualenv and install python packages (required for meson and ninja builders)
 - run meson build for given directory (optionally with cross compilation settings)
-- run ninja to generate .so file
+- run ninja to generate the binary file
-- you should have ``mvdsv`` file in ``build_*`` directory, put it in your quake server/ directory.
+- you should have ``mvdsv`` file in ``build`` directory, put it in your quake server/ directory.

-Example for Linux amd64 under Ubuntu 14.04 (should be similar under 16.04)
+#### Example for Linux amd64

 Install required packages: